ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 User-specific configuration: ``config.sh``
 ------------------------------------------
-Before generating an experiment, the user must create a ``config.sh`` file in the ``ufs-srweather-app/regional_workflow/ush`` directory by copying either of the example configuration files, ``config.community.sh`` for the community mode or ``config.nco.sh`` for the NCO mode, or creating their own ``config.sh`` file.
-Note that the *community mode* is recommended in most cases and will be fully supported for this release while the operational/NCO mode will be more exclusively used by those at the NOAA/NCEP/Environmental Modeling Center (EMC) and the NOAA/Global Systems Laboratory (GSL) working on pre-implementation testing.
-:numref:`Table %s <ConfigCommunity>` shows the configuration variables, along with their default values in ``config_default.sh`` and the values defined in ``config.community.sh``.
+The user must create a ``config.sh`` file in the ``ufs-srweather-app/regional_workflow/ush`` directory by copying either of the example configuration files (``config.community.sh`` for the community mode or ``config.nco.sh`` for the operational mode).
+Alternatively, the user can create a custom ``config.sh`` file from scratch.
+Note that the *community mode* is recommended in most cases and will be fully supported for this release while the operational/NCO mode will typically be used by those at the NOAA/NCEP/Environmental Modeling Center (EMC) and the NOAA/Global Systems Laboratory (GSL) working on pre-implementation testing. :numref:`Table %s <ConfigCommunity>` shows the configuration variables, along with their default values in ``config_default.sh`` and the values defined in ``config.community.sh``.

 .. note::